-but I just have to point out real quick that July 15th was the 20th Anniversary of “Kenan and Kel”!
+but I just have to point out real quick that July 15th was the 20th Anniversary of the “Kenan and Kel Show”!

-Heaven knows this is interesting (not!) but could we possibly move on to your feature announcement?
+Heaven knows this is interesting (zzzzzzz) but could we possibly move on to your feature story?

 Anyway, on the show….